bdspecht/study-notes/jenkins/certified_jenkins_eng.md

      ```shell
      systemctl restart jenkins
      ```

 * Check the plugins wiki for archive versions

 * Can install from file using the "Advanced Tab" in Plugin Manager

+### Projects

+#### Freestyle Project Configuration

+* Organize slaves using labels
+  * Can be used to organize by OS and distro
+* Can configure a job to only run on specific nodes with pattern matching
+  * ie. Linux && CentOS

+#### Parameterized Projects

+* Password parameters are not masked in console output

+#### Upstream/Downstream Projects